IBM/autopilot/SETUP.md

 Autopilot can be installed through Helm and need enough privileges to create objects like services, serviceaccounts, namespaces and relevant RBAC.

-**If on OpenShift**, after completing the installation, manually label the namespace to enable metrics to be scraped by Prometheus with `label ns autopilot "openshift.io/cluster-monitoring"=`

 ## Requirements